 With each heartbeat, the heart contracts (or squeezes) and relaxes.
 Every contraction pushes blood out of the two pumping chambers (ventricles).
-When when heart relaxes, the ventricles refill with blood.
+When the heart relaxes, the ventricles refill with blood.
 The ejection fraction (EF) refers to the amount, or percentage, of blood that is pumped (or ejected) out of the ventricles with each contraction.
-This percentage, or EF number, helps your health care provider determine if you have heart failure or other types of heart disease.
+This percentage, or EF number, helps your health care provider determine how your heart is functioning.

 A normal heart pumps just over half the heart's volume of blood with each beat – a normal EF is 50 to 75 percent.

 EF is often measured by a simple, painless test called an echocardiogram.
 A special imaging machine uses sound waves to create a videotaped image of the heart, showing the four chambers of the heart, the valves and how well the heart is pumping.